MrRamoun/Corey/python_beginner/functions.md

 - dictionary unpacking

-    in python you can convert a (dictionary) into multiple keyword args (unpack values) to pass them (indvidually) to a funciton respectivly.
+    in python you can convert a (dictionary) into multiple keyword args (named args) (unpack values) to pass them (indvidually) to a funciton respectivly.

     ```python
     def fun(name,age):